What is Self Service Site Creation in SharePoint?

 Go to Central administration >> Application Management >> Manage Web Applications >> Select your target web application >> Click on “User Permissions” icon from the ribbon >> Scroll down and remove “Self Service Site Creation” permission.

-Step 2: Create new permission policy with "Self service site creation" access.
+Step 2: Create a new permission policy with “Self service site creation” access.

-Step 3: Add a web application user policy to assign the permission policy created to required user group.
+Step 3: Add a web application user policy to assign the permission policy to the required user group.